 The Gulag Archipelago by Aleksandr Solzhenitsyn

-If you interested in historical atrocities, or the overcoming of absolute suffering – you owe yourself a read of this novel.
-It is a timeless piece and is incredibly inexpensive (usually not more than the cost a few coffees).
+If you are interested in historical atrocities, or the overcoming of absolute suffering, you owe yourself a read of this novel.
+It is a timeless piece and is incredibly inexpensive (usually not more than the cost of a few coffees).